-If you’re looking to dip your toe into the varied cuisine of Georgia in Budapest, Aragvi, an adorably old-school restaurant, is a good place to start.
-Georgian cuisine reflects Persian, Turkish, and Levantine influences, so brace yourself for a sea of herbs (parsley, coriander, tarragon, dill, mint), vegetables (eggplants, spinach, beets), walnut paste, and pomegranate seeds that somehow manage to be almost unfailingly tasty.
-Aragvi is occasionally home to traditional Georgian supra festivities so don't be surprised if you find yourself in the middle of a lively dinner banquet celebration with copious amounts of food and alcohol.
-The restaurant is located in Buda, reachable from downtown Pest by public transport within 20 minutes.
+If you’re looking to dip your toe into the varied cuisine of Georgia in Budapest, Aragvi, an adorably old-school restaurant on the Buda side, is a good place to start.
+Georgian cuisine reflects Persian, Turkish, and Levantine influences, so brace yourself for a sea of herbs (parsley, coriander, tarragon, dill, mint), vegetables (eggplants, spinach, beets), walnut paste, and pomegranate seeds that somehow manage to be unfailingly tasty.

-There’s good reason why khachapuri Adjaruli has become the best-known export of Georgian cuisine — it's crispy and doughy, and its boat shape, which encloses a tangy mush of melted cheese topped with a just-cracked egg, is an Instagrammer's dream.
+There’s good reason why khachapuri Adjaruli has become the best-known export of Georgian cuisine its boat-shaped vessel piled with a tangy mush of melted cheese and topped with a just-cracked egg is an Instagrammer's dream.
 If you like Chinese soup dumplings, go for their Georgian sisters, the herb-infused pork and beef-filled khinkalis.
-I also enjoyed Aragvi's kharcho soup, a reviving and spicy broth with cubes of tender brisket and a mound of coriander.
-For three people or more, order the shkmeruli, a pressed roast chicken sitting in a milk and garlic sauce and served sizzling in a terracotta pot.
+I also enjoyed the kharcho soup, a reviving broth layered with tender brisket and a mound of coriander.
+For three or more, get the shkmeruli, a pressed roasted chicken sitting in a milk and garlic sauce and served sizzling in a terracotta pot.
 Mains are €14-20.

-25 types of Georgian wines are also available, as are Georgian lemonades (try the bright-green colored one flavored with tarragon).
-Aragvi’s self-righteous and adorably formal service staff evoked in me memories of the ‘90s with part nostalgia, part relief that’s it’s now behind us.
+25 types of Georgian wines are also available.
+Aragvi’s self-righteous service staff evoked in me memories of the 1990s with part nostalgia, part relief that’s it’s now behind us.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).